-134.1.3 Degree Program Concentrations
+Degree Program Concentrations 134.1.3

-Students select from one of five concentrations during Year 2 of the program.
+Students normally select from one of six concentrations at the end of Year 2 of the program.
 Students should contact the Undergraduate Programs Office of the Faculty of Physical Education and Recreation for information about specific concentration requirements.